dimitri/tapoueh.org/content/post/2026/09/logical-replication/index.md

 It does not make the operational question disappear, it moves it.
-Citus's own contributor documentation is direct about the cost: connections stop being one path per node (application to coordinator) and become every node to every other node, so you size connection limits for that; and a production deployment still needs something in front handing the application one connection string that does not care which node it lands on, which the project's own README says the managed service did not fully provide as of its last update.
-Self-hosted, that "something in front" is exactly a job for `pg_auto_failover`, which has native support for a Citus
+Citus's own contributor documentation is direct about the cost: connections stop being one path per node (application to coordinator) and become every node to every other node, so you size connection limits for that.

-formation: `pg_autoctl create coordinator` and `pg_autoctl create worker` join a coordinator and its workers to the same monitor, each with its own failover.
+`pg_auto_failover` has native support for a Citus formation — `pg_autoctl create coordinator` and `pg_autoctl create worker` join a coordinator and its workers to the same monitor, each with its own failover — and `pg_autoctl show uri` already gives the application one connection string that survives a coordinator failover, by listing every coordinator host with libpq's `target_session_attrs=read-write`, so the client finds whichever one is currently primary without caring which host that is.
+What it does not give you yet is the other half: a router in front that spreads application connections across every node to make use of Query From Any Node in the first place, the way a `pgbouncer` in front of the whole formation would.
+That is on the roadmap, not shipped.

 Our hub, either way, has no such requirement to begin with: if it is down, every worker keeps taking its own traffic, and only the invoicing rollup